Michelle Carter’s Text Message Suicide Sentence: Conrad Roy III’s Family Outraged That She Isn’t In Prison

 Michelle Carter, who in 2014 encouraged her suicidal boyfriend to kill himself in dozens of text messages and told him to "get back in" a truck filled with toxic gas, was sentenced to jail for involuntary manslaughter on Aug.
 3, 2017.⠀ ⠀ The Associated Press reports Carter received a 2½-year jail sentence but must only serve 15 months, Juvenile Court Judge Lawrence Moniz said.
 Conrad Roy III, 18, was found dead of carbon monoxide poisoning in July 2014.
 Carter, who was 17 at the time, was convicted in June.
 She was also sentenced to five years of probation.⠀ ⠀ Video source: Pool/AP

 During Conrad Roy III’s suicide, Michelle Carter encouraged him to kill himself by getting into a van filled with toxic fumes.
 When he decided to get out of the van, she urged to him to get back in and continue to kill himself.
-After he passed away, she quoted the TV show, Glee, about her feelings on their relationship and how it was meant to be but would never be fully realized.
+After he passed away, she quoted the TV show, Glee, about her feelings on their relationship and how it was meant to be, but would never be fully realized.

 According to Conrad Roy III’s relatives, Michelle Carter has never expressed remorse for her actions.
 During the sentencing, the young woman did not read a statement, nor did she have one read for her on her behalf.
 She, however, did appear to be on the verge of tears throughout most of the sentencing.